convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   warning and verify that each data-bound iterator has visible content.
 - Keep a standalone Playwright script for the final online/offline assertions;
   do not rely exclusively on an interactive browser transport.
+- Run the final acceptance twice with the same persistent browser profile.
+The second launch must reach the catalog and must not remain at active 100/100.
+- In the standalone Playwright output, emit one machine-readable line named `CAMPAIGN_BROWSER_METRICS=<json>`.
+Measure navigation start to synchronization completion, first local view completion, first useful root render, first successful local get/detail, and second persistent launch completion.
+These timings supplement, rather than replace, visible assertions.
 - Treat every warning returned by `flow-fullsync-scaffold` as blocking.
 Use `Status.actionId`, `UpdateList`, `UpdateNumber`, bindable Button labels and formatted Text from the palette when their generic behavior matches the